 Whether you are visiting for a warm or wintery vacation in Canada – Vancouver is the perfect destination.
 Moreover, we were shocked to find it only takes 3 days in Vancouver to truly see it all.
 So to get you started, I have created this perfect Vancouver itinerary.

-This Vancouver in 3 days itinerary includes the best things to do, how to get around the city, where to eat, where to sleep, and more.
+This 3 days in Vancouver itinerary includes the best things to do, how to get around the city, where to eat, where to sleep, and more.
 The activities included in this Vancouver guide has everything from off-shore and adventurous excursions to brewery tours and afternoon tea experiences – trust me when I say this Vancouver itinerary is packed with sweet adventures!

-So whether you want to check off whale watching on your bucket list, want to eat your way through the city, or love the great outdoors – Vancouver is the perfect city.
-Just follow my Vancouver itinerary and you will be set!
+So whether you want to check off whale watching on your bucket list, eat your way through the city, or explore the great outdoors – Vancouver is the perfect city.
+Just follow my 3 days in Vancouver itinerary and you will be set!